 Keep the piped out mangodis in sun for at least 2 days or more till they dry out.

-Once dry, these will be brittle and hard.
+Once dry, these will be hard.
 Using a metal spatula, scrape them from the surface of the plate and store in an air tight container up to 8-10 months.

 Make mangodi- aloo masala curry.